-The Master of Education in Educational Leadership requires completion of 36 semester hours of graduate work.
+The Master of Education in Educational Leadership requires the completion of 36 semester hours of graduate work.
 A minimum of 27 semester hours must be completed in the major.
 The remaining nine (9) credit hours are taken from the education core for graduate studies in the Spadoni College of Education.
 Students become part of a cohort that takes courses together in a prescribed sequence.
-The program uses a hybrid approach of face-to-face and online courses and is designed to be completed in three years of ongoing coursework.
+The program uses a hybrid approach of face-to-face and online courses and is designed to be completed in two years of ongoing coursework.
 At the completion of the degree requirements and passing the Praxis II exam, graduates are eligible for certification as a school administrator in South Carolina.

 - A completed application for graduate study at the university.

 - An official transcript from each school or college previously attended.
-(All prior undergraduate academic study must be represented as well as other graduate study.)
+(All prior undergraduate academic study must be represented as well as other graduate study.).

 - At least two recommendation forms.
 One recommendation form must be from an applicant's principal.
 Additional recommendations should be from an instructional supervisor or internship supervisor.